BlockIo/block_io-java/README.md

     // print all addresses on this account System.out.println(blockLib.GetMyAddresses(null));

-    // print the response of a withdrawal request
-    // 'SECRET_PIN' is only required if you did not specify it at
-    // class initialization time.
-    Map<String, Object> res = blockLib.Withdraw(Map.of(
-            "pin", "secret_pin",
-            "from_labels", "label1, label2",
-            "to_label", "label3",
-            "amount", "50.0"
-        ));

 ##### A note on passing json args to requests:

-Args are passed as a Map like this:
+Args are passed as a Map wrapped in a JSONObject like this:

-    Map.of("param1", "string", "param2", "intVal", "param3", "this, is, a, list")
+    new JSONObject(Map.of("param1", "string", "param2", "intVal", "param3", "this, is, a, list"))

 ## Testing